-The Key Management Personnel in the Trust are the CEO and Principals.
+The Key Management Personnel in the Trust are the CEO and Principals further details of these personnel are listed on page 1 of this document.
 The Trustees will agree the salary level prior to the commencement of the recruitment process of a new CEO or Principal against agreed performance targets following discussions with the chief executive and Trustees.
 Trustees are required to review the CEO and Principals' performance against previously set targets and to set new targets for the upcoming year.
 All pay increases must be linked to achievement of the performance targets.